After-Shock/Cloudbox-wiki/Extras:-Plex-Dupefinder.md

 ### 8. Filesize Scores (Optional)

-- `"SCORE_FILESIZE": true` will add more points to the overall score based on how large the file actually is. ]
+- `"SCORE_FILESIZE": true` will add more points to the overall score based on the actual file size. ]

 -  Note: In some situations (e.g. a bad encode resulting in a large size), this may be something you want to turn it off (`false`).
 However, the default settings (i.e. `true`) should be sufficient for most.